thecodepixi/designing-graphql-schemas/02_graphql-setup-an-apollo-graphql-server-with-automatic-mocking.md

 }
 ```

-[00:15] For this course though, we're mostly not going to write your servers and simply mock the schema.
+[00:15] For this course though, we're mostly not going to write your servers and simply `mock` the schema.
 This allows us to iterate faster when assigning the schema.
-We can activate the mock mode by passing in the option mocks and set it to true.
+We can activate the `mock` mode by passing in the option mocks and set it to `true`.

 **index.js**
 ``` js